Bad News For Peter Strzok & Democrats? Lisa Page Offers 'Cooperative', 'Credible' Information To Republican Committee

-Republican lawmakers took a softer tone when speaking of FBI lawyer Lisa Page following a five hour, closed door interview session in front of House committee members investigating potential bias from agency actors during the 2016 election campaign according to Fox News.
+Republican lawmakers took a softer tone when speaking of FBI lawyer Lisa Page following a five-hour, closed-door interview session in front of House committee members investigating potential bias from agency actors during the 2016 election campaign according to Fox News.

-Describing her performance as cooperative and credible according to The Hill, Republican politicians seemed pleased that Lisa Page was willing to drop the smug, smarmy demeanor adopted by fellow agent and interviewee Peter Strzok, who testified in an open session last Thursday.
+Describing her performance as cooperative and credible according to The Hill, Republican politicians seemed pleased that Lisa Page was willing to drop the smug, smarmy demeanor adopted by a fellow agent and interviewee Peter Strzok, who testified in an open session last Thursday.
 GOP Representative Mark Meadows, himself a frequent and vocal critic of Page, softened his verbiage following her testimony to the committee.
 Saying that he believes the American people would be happy with her new revelations and her honesty, Rep. Meadows seemed to have turned a new page on the female half of the embattled pair.

 “She’s been willing to help in the spirit of transparency. … We’ve certainly learned additional things today.”

-The Republican headed probe is a joint operation led by the chairmen of the House Judiciary and Oversight committees, and has the power to issue an order of contempt of congress should the interviewees offer up no cooperation to questioning.
+The Republican-headed probe is a joint operation led by the chairmen of the House Judiciary and Oversight committees and has the power to issue an order of contempt of Congress should the interviewees offer up no cooperation to questioning.

 It is expected that the committee with continue with a cross examination of the evidence offered up by both agents, pitting their testimonies against each other in order to determine if any lies or fabrications can be outed in doing so.
 Lisa Page will face a second round of questioning from members of congress tomorrow, according to CNN.